 This is the kind of love expressed in the rooms of recovery.
-We unite on equal ground as beloved sons of God who need His grace each day.
+We unite on equal ground as beloved children of God who need His grace each day.
 We are blessed with a fellowship rooted in humility, openness, and honesty.
 We bear the suffering of the newcomer whose shoes we have stood in.
 When a member takes a step back or acts out in their addiction, we welcome them back with love knowing that they have a chance to experience a new freedom and happiness.
 The Twelve Steps of addiction recovery and the sacraments of the Catholic Church dovetail together to fill our spirits with love.
 First, we often have to rid ourselves of self-centered pride and egotism which can prevent us from knowing the love of God.
-Admitting powerlessness over lust addiction, sexual compulsions, and other unhealthy attachments opens us up to receive diving love.
+Admitting powerlessness over addictions, compulsions, and unhealthy attachments opens us up to receive divine love from others.